What is the purpose of engine oil in your vehicle?

 There are also different ratings and viscosities of oil.
 Viscosity, “the state of being thick, sticky, and semifluid in consistency, due to internal friction.”
 Source 1.

-An engine needs oils that will work in the cold and the hot. (something we know about in Wy).
+An engine needs oils that will work in the cold winter and the hot. (something we know about in Wy).
 Oil becomes thinner when hot and thicker when cold.

 You will see some numbers on a bottle of oil such as 10W30 or SAE 30.
 The ‘W’ means tested for winter temperatures.
 The lower the number in front of the ‘W’ relates to the lower the temperature the oil will flow at.
-This avoids a dry running the engine until the oil has warmed up to optimum operating temperatures.
-If you would like to know more in depth about how the oil is tested and where these numbers come from click here.
+This avoids dry running the engine until the oil has warmed up to optimum operating temperatures.
+If you would like to know more in-depth about how the oil is tested and where these numbers come from click here.

 Always check the manufacturer handbook/manual that came with the vehicle, check the engine oil cap under the hood, or you can always give us a call.
 Whichever brand you choose, this link will help identify the rating you need, product-selector.